Simple Housing

 Location: Vijfuizen, NL

-Client: Municipality of Harlemmermeer, Dura Bouw Amsterdam BV
+Client: Municipality of Haarlemmermeer, Dura Bouw Amsterdam BV

 Associates: Bureau Bouwkunde, Amsterdam

-The project forms the first phase of a large Vinex urban plan for 700 new dwellings that will be constructed on the edge of the existing village.
+Following the competition win in January 1998, followed a commission to design 56 houses adjacent to the village of Vijfhuizen.
+The project forms the first phase of a large Vinex urban plan for 700 new dwellings that will be constructed on the edge of the existing village over the next 5 years.
 The density of the housing, the smallness of the plots, and the intense mixture of different cost categories meant that traditional row housing as a starting point proved insufficient to meet this challenge.
+We needed to re-think traditional front yard versus back yard relationships and how/where the car is allocated.
+Suburban living qualities with urban density should not be a conflict.

-The houses themselves are conceived as a series of elemental and generic ‘farm-like’ typologies, in which the differentiation of housing types is developed through size.
+The houses themselves are conceived as a series of elemental and generic ‘farm-like’ typologies, in which the differentiation of housing types are developed through size.
+This helped not only in the economics of the project but ensured a sense of community and togetherness.
+Calmness in teh architecture and consistency in materiality were themes.
 The elevations are conceived as a wrapping and intertwining of vertically grooved hard wood (Cumaru) siding and ribbed steel plating in equal proportion.
 Over time, the materials will blend with each other to create a ‘new oneness’.

 3 vertical images.jpg